CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 ## What's New in NetQ 5.0

 - You can now {{<link title="NVLink Management" text="monitor NVLink deployments">}} with NetQ.
 Use the REST API to manage NVLink network configurations and resources, and allocate GPUs for AI workloads.
 This release introduces {{<link title="Install the NetQ System" text="new deployment options">}} for Ethernet-only environments or hybrid NVLink-Ethernet networks.
-Previously called NMX-M, this feature retains all existing functionality and introduces expanded deployment options.
+Previously called NMX-M, this feature retains all existing functionality and introduces new workflows, such as lifecycle management for NVOS switches.
 - {{<link title="Switch Inventory/#create-and-assign-switch-labels" text="Create and apply custom labels">}} to organize and filter switches.
 - {{<link title="Integrate NetQ with Grafana/#collect-slurm-telemetry" text="View Slurm data in Grafana">}}.
-- You can now launch the {{<link title="Cable Validations" text="Cable Validation Tool">}} from NetQ.
+- You can now launch the {{<link title="Cable Validations" text="cable validation tool">}} from NetQ.
 - Performance improvements to the duplicate IP address validation (beta)
 - Security enhancements and general performance improvements